fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

     <td>
       <p>
         <img id='event-list-item-screenshot' src='event-list-item.png' width='170' height='146' style='float:left;margin:0 2em 1em 0' />
         By default, single-day timed events in daygrid will render with a dot as opposed to a solid filled rectangle.
 To revert to the old behavior, set the calendar-wide <a href='eventDisplay' class='diff-added'>eventDisplay</a> option to <code>'block'</code>.
+See above for other choices.
       </p>
     </td>
   </tr>